ShahidSandhu/github-final-project/CODE_OF_CONDUCT.md

 ## About Interest Rate Calculator

-OpenEEW is an open source project and we are always happy to receive contributions from our community.
+Interest Rate Calculator is an open source project and we are always happy to receive contributions from our community.
 You can contribute in different ways:

 * Writing tutorials and blog posts
 * Improving the documentation